Infinite dimensional manifolds from a new point of view: Classifying Spaces of Lie Groups

-Consider $BG'\in\widetilde{\mathscr{M}}$ which sends each $M$ in $\mathscr{M}$ to the set of principal $G$-bundles on $M$.
-The map $p':BG\rightarrow BG'$ is defined by neglecting the connections. \begin{theorem} The geometric realization $|S(BG)|$ of the simplical set $S(BG)$ is a classifying space of $G$. \end{theorem} \begin{proof} We divide the proof into four lemmas. \begin{lemma} $S(BG')$ is a connected fibrant. \end{lemma} \begin{proof} From condition ({\bf 5}) of Theorem \ref{main}, we see that $S(BG')$ is a connected simplicial set.
-Thus it remains to show that given a commutative diagram in the category of simplicial set $\mathbb{S}$ as follow (where $\triangle^{n}$ is the standard $n$-simplicial set and $\Lambda^{n}_{k}$ is the $k$-th horn of $ \triangle^{n}$):
+\begin{lemma} $S(BG')$ is a connected fibrant. \end{lemma} \begin{proof} It is easy to see that $S(BG')$ is a connected simplicial set.
+Thus it remains to show that given a commutative diagram in the category of simplicial set $\mathbb{S}$: